Self-Supervised Beat Tracking in Musical Signals with Polyphonic Contrastive Learning: Introduction

-Annotating a song's beats and downbeats is however an extremely lengthy and time-consuming process. \footnote{One can read more about the beat annotation process \href{https://musicinformationretrieval.wordpress.com/2017/04/25/audio-beat-tracking-human-annotation-strategies/}{here}.} In this research project, we used contrastive learning and musical source separation to create a novel pretext task for beat tracking and downbeat estimation.
-This pretext task was formulated as matching a song's drums to the rest of the signal (i.e.: a mixture of its vocals, bass, and other components).
-By doing so, we postulated that our model would gain knowledge around what constitutes a beat, and how to identify one from a short spectrogram excerpt.
-The model we designed was trained on 40+ hours of music and fine-tuned on popular beat tracking and downbeat estimation datasets.
+Annotating a song's beats and downbeats is however an extremely lengthy and time-consuming process.\footnote{One can read more about the beat annotation process \href{https://musicinformationretrieval.wordpress.com/2017/04/25/audio-beat-tracking-human-annotation-strategies/}{here}.} In this research project, we use contrastive learning and musical source separation to create a novel pretext task for beat tracking and downbeat estimation.
+This pretext task can be formulated as trying to match a song's drums to the rest of the signal (i.e.: a mixture of its vocals, bass, and other components).
+By doing so, we postulate that our model gains knowledge about what constitutes a beat, and how to identify one from a short spectrogram excerpt.
+The model we design is trained on 40+ hours of music and fine-tuned on popular beat tracking and downbeat estimation datasets.
 Our contributions to the fields of MIR and deep learning can be summarized as follows.

 We introduce a new pre-training method for tasks related to musical beat identification.
 More generally, we use audio source separation as a fundamental component of self-supervision, and believe that the use of such audio processing could be beneficial for future musical self-supervised pretext tasks.
 The result of this pre-training is a model that automatically learns an onset function.
 Our pre-training method enables faster and more efficient training on popular beat tracking and downbeat estimation datasets.